Website icon Xpert.Digital

 The insulation of cables and components can be affected by contact with water.

-4. Loss of power
+4. Loss of performance

 5. Security risks